jayprimer/CPGminer/README.md

 Download the release file (.zip):

-- [Win32-x64-1.0.0](https://github.com/jayprimer/CPGminer/releases/tag/win32-x64-1.0.0) : executable version (.exe) of CFGminer for windows.
-Unzip and run CFGminer.exe.
+- [Win32-x64-1.0.0](https://github.com/jayprimer/CPGminer/releases/tag/win32-x64-1.0.0) : executable version (.exe) of CPGminer for windows.
+Unzip and run CPGminer.exe.
 Follow instructions in the command line prompt.
 You will see the dashboard open in your browser.

 ### Install source codes locally